Mute Syntax

 Forget to erase.
 Regenerate to speak.
 Drift to fall silent.
 Drift again to return.

-Mute Syntax is not a single poem but a generative system—an algorithmic engine designed to produce an infinite array of micro-poems from recombined fragments.
-It is built in **p5.js**, styled after the 1984 Macintosh OS, and structured around the poetics of logic, glitch, and interface.
+Mute Syntax is not one poem but a generative system: an algorithmic engine designed to produce an open-ended array of micro-poems from recombined fragments.
+It is built in p5.js, styled after the 1984 Macintosh OS, and structured around the poetics of logic, glitch, and interface.
+Rather than authoring fixed lines, I wrote a process.
+Each poem consists of four lines, following a strict template:

 [subject] [verb] [metaphor].